csmiga/workstation_arm/README.md

 ## workstation_arm

-Automated workstation installation and configuration for ARM 64
+Automated workstation installation and configuration for ARM 64 architecture.